 There is a 9-credit cap on the number of academic credits* a student may earn through externship placements that may be used to meet his/her graduation requirements in accordance with the UM Law Registrar Office's JD Degree Requirements Self-Audit Form.

-How does a student secure an externship placement?
+How does a student secure an externship field placement?

-A student may apply to a pre-approved externship field placement through the Career Development Office ("CDO") or secure his/her own legal internship and request for it to be converted into an externship placement upon the Externship Program Committee's review and approval.
-If a student secures his/her own placement then it is the student's responsibility to discuss the work hour requirement, associated with this program, with the potential externship program employer.
-Please note that there is no guarantee that a student will receive an offer from a pre-vetted externship placement or that a student's self-secured internship will be approved as an externship placement.
+A student may secure an externship field placement in two ways: (1) the student may apply to and secure a position with a pre-approved externship field placement through the Career Development Office ("CDO") or (2) the student may secure his/her own legal internship and request that it is converted into an externship field placement.
+To make this request, the student will be asked to provide the Externship Program Committee with detailed information about the proposed placement.
+The Externship Program Committee will vet the placement and make a determination.
+Please note that there is no guarantee that a student will receive an offer from a pre-approved externship field placement or that a student's self-secured internship will be converted into an externship field placement.
 The CDO's goal is to provide students with as many opportunities as possible.

 How does a student participate in the Externship Program through the CDO?